forcedotcom/SalesforceMobileSDK-Package/sfdx/README.md

-  sfdx mobilesdk:ios         # Command for building an iOS native mobile application using Salesforce Mobile SDK sfdx mobilesdk:android     # Command for building an Android native mobile application using Salesforce Mobile SDK sfdx mobilesdk:hybrid      # Command for building an hybrid mobile application using Salesforce Mobile SDK sfdx mobilesdk:reactnative # Command for building a React Native mobile application using Salesforce Mobile SDK
+  sfdx mobilesdk:ios         # Command for building an iOS native mobile application using Salesforce Mobile SDK sfdx mobilesdk:android     # Command for building an Android native mobile application using Salesforce Mobile SDK sfdx mobilesdk:hybrid      # Command for building a hybrid mobile application using Salesforce Mobile SDK sfdx mobilesdk:reactnative # Command for building a React Native mobile application using Salesforce Mobile SDK

 ```